 It’s with a happy heart and an older soul that I write this particular post.
 It’s a post of gratitude to my friends and family who gathered around last weekend for some birthday festivities.
 I asked them not to come bearing gifts, but an open mind instead.
+I asked them to try crickets with me for the first time.

 The stage of the night was set: I asked the crew to assemble at a club / lounge in Santa Monica along the beach.
 As much as I’d love to name the club, I’m a little worried that word would get back to them that I snuck a huge bag of crickets (dried, dead, roasted) into their elegant venue.
 After a few drinks, a little dancing, and general camaraderie, I popped the question: